github/developer.github.com/content/v3/git/refs.md

 The `ref` in the URL must be formatted as `heads/branch`, not just `branch`.
 For example, the call to get the data for a branch named `skunkworkz/featureA` would be:

     GET /repos/:owner/:repo/git/refs/heads/skunkworkz/featureA

+If the `ref` doesn't exist in the repository, but existing refs start with `ref` they will be returned as an array.

 ### Response